 So we went for it!
 We just went with the attitude that anything is possible with enough work and determination, so we had to give it a try.
-For the first month we were back and forth between Manado and Bangka.
-It takes around forty minutes on the boat and an hour in the car to reach Manado, and we did this every week at least once or twice.
+For the first month, we were back and forth between Manado and Bangka.
+It takes around forty minutes by boat and an hour in the car to reach Manado We did this every week at least once or twice.

-The first thing we did was to try to price up how much it would cost us – in terms of buying the land, what we thought we needed in terms of buildings, a boat, a compressor, equipment, furniture, everything we could think of.
+The first thing we did was to try to price up how much it would cost us: buying the land, what we thought we needed in terms of buildings, a boat, a compressor, equipment, furniture, everything we could think of.

-We went to a million shops in Manado pricing up toilets, bed linen, tools, fridges, whilst staying in a little guest house run by a family who speak no English.
-With their help we started to pick up a bit more Indonesian!
+We went to a million shops in Manado pricing up toilets, bed linen, tools, fridges, whilst staying in a little guest house run by a family who spoke no English.
+With their help, we started to pick up a bit more Indonesian!